turbot/guardrails-docs/docs/concepts/resources/policy-packs.md

 In this case, the resource hierarchy is insufficient and would require duplication of policy settings to every individual region or VPC.

-Instead, we define a smart folder `US Network` with US specific settings, and a second smart folder `EU Network` with EU specific settings.
+Instead, we define a policy pack `US Network` with US specific settings, and a second policy pack `EU Network` with EU specific settings.
 For example:

     US Network:
       AWS > VPC > DNS Servers = 1.1.1.1